DavidDudson/Elysium/ROADMAP.md

 - [ ] @Empty - Verify the object is empty
 - [ ] @Immutable - Verify only val's, no vars
 - [ ] @Struct - Verify no behavior only getters and setters
-- [ ] @Behavior - Verify no fields only behavioral implications
+- [ ] @NoFields - Verify no fields only behavioral implications
 - [ ] @NoNullItems - Verify a traversable has no nulls in it
 - [ ] @Pure - Verify no side effects (Is this even possible without the scala effect api)